kujtimiihoxha/plis/README.md

 plis get https://github.com/kujtimiihoxha/plis-generator
 ```

-where `https://github.com/kujtimiihoxha/plis-generator` is the repository link.
+where `https://github.com/kujtimiihoxha/plis-generator` is the repository url.

-*Plis uses git so git is a requirement of plis*
+**Plis uses git so git is a requirement of plis**

 One other way to install generators is by providing a `plis.json` file where all the generators dependencies are listed.
 ```json